-ART 342 Intermediate Photography (3)

-This course will explore the fine art aspects of film-based photography.
-Students will learn to work in a darkroom, develop film and prints, make photograms and further extend their knowledge of the photographic process.
-Emphasis will be placed on design centric image making.
-Students should have access to a film-based camera for the semester.
+ART 342 Intermediate Photography (3) This course will explore the fine art aspects of digital photography.
+Students will learn to use a digital SLR style camera and will be shown Photoshop routines for best-practice editing.
+Additionally students will experience basic studio lighting techniques, and review concepts of exposure, composition, subject-theme and image analysis presented in Art 241.
+Art 342 requires access to a digital SLR with manual controls for the semester.
 Prerequisites: ART 121, 241.

-ART 352 Intermediate Printmaking (3)
+ART 352 Intermediate Printmaking